- Telecom Billing Tutorial

 Product Re-activation Charges − Assuming a product was suspended due to some reason and now it needs its activation, an operator can apply re-activation charges for this service.

 All the above charges are defined (i.e., configured) in different tariff catalogues inclusive or exclusive of applicable tax depending on regulatory.
 These catalogues vary from a billing system to billing system.
 Some billing systems keep all the prices in a single catalogue and some billing systems keep usage charges separate from other charges.

 These catalogues are maintained in the billing system, but they are also made available to front end system so that different tariffs can be applied to the customer while creating customer account.

 All the prices are defined based on products and their packages as well.
 There could be different combinations of products giving different prices in different packages.

 Following section would give you an idea on different concepts, which are closely related to tariff definition −

-There may be situation, when an operator would like to charge their customers in advance for some services and in the end of every month for some services.
+There may be situation, when an operator would like to charge their customers in advance for some services and at the end of every month for some other services.

 Charges taken in advance before providing the services are called in-advance charging and charges taken after providing the services are called in-arrear charges.

 For in-arrears charging, the product charges are applied for a period up to at least the day before the current nominal bill date (or bill request date for non-periodic bills).

 So while configuring different charges, billing system should give a provision to configure charges in advance and it is always optional for the operators if they want to configure a particular price in-advance or in-arrears.

-NOTE: Usage charges can not be taken in advance until they are lump-sum because you never know how much usage a customer is going to generate in coming month.
-If they are lump-sum amount, then you can take that amount in advance and let the customer use unlimited based on their requirement.
+NOTE − Usage charges can not be taken in advance until they are lump-sum because you never know how much usage a customer is going to generate in the coming month.
+If they are lump-sum amount, then you can take that amount in advance and let the customers use unlimited services based on their requirements.